pytchlang/pytch-tutorials/script-by-script-blue-invader/tutorial.md

 Add a *green-flag* script to the stage which broadcasts this `"make-clones"` message, and waits for the listening scripts to finish running.

+**TODO: It doesn’t actually have to be the stage.
+Motivation is to keep all the “control” stuff in the stage.
+Is that enough justification?
+Should we add some explanation?**

 {{< learner-task-help >}}